javalaozhao/prompt-optimizer/README_EN.md

 ## 📖 Project Introduction

-PromptMaster Pro is an AI prompt optimization tool specifically designed for enterprises and professional users, helping you write better AI prompts and improve AI output quality.
+Prompt Generator is an AI prompt optimization tool specifically designed for enterprises and professional users, helping you write better AI prompts and improve AI output quality.
 As a solution focused on web services, it provides simple deployment methods and powerful features, suitable for team collaboration and enterprise-level applications.

 ### 🎥 Feature Demonstration